 Mushroom Asparagus Quiche

 Not only do the mushrooms in this recipe have excellent antioxidant properties, the eggs do too!
 This dish is easy to make, and incredibly yummy.
+This one can be enjoyed for breakfast, lunch or dinner: There are no rules here!

 - 1 tube refrigerated crescent rolls